brailyguzman/MERN-TypeScript-Setup-Guide/README.md

 ## Client

+For the client, you can use either Vite or Create React App.
+Here are the instructions for both:

+### Using Vite

 1. On your **root folder**, type the following command:

     Explanation: This command creates a new Vite application in a directory named `client`.

     ```bash
     npx create-vite@latest client
     ```

 2. You will see different options, **select React**.
 3. Choose the option: **TypeScript + SWC.**